 - Spring bulbs should be planted as soon as possible.

 - Cease liquid feeding of pots or hanging baskets as it is now too late to be worthwhile.

 - Remove summer bedding plants that have gone over.

 - Divide perennial border flowers, or plant new ones, choosing varieties that are easy to look after and need no staking.

-- Seeds of annual flowers can still be sown into fine soil where they are to flower next summer — an easy and cheap way to have lots of colour, especially in a new garden.
+- Seeds of annual flowers can still be sown this week into fine soil where they are to flower next summer — an easy and cheap way to have lots of colour, especially in a new garden.

 More on Flowers